-Who edits the journal and what researchers will fork over $3,019 (or $1,719 as of 4/30/17) to avail themselves of its "platform for the authors to make their contribution towards the journal and the editorial office promises a peer review process for the submitted manuscripts for the quality of scholarly publishing"?
-The three editors-in-chief are said to be
+Who edits such journals, and what researchers will fork over $3,019 (or $1,719 as of 4/30/17) to avail themselves of its "platform for the authors to make their contribution towards the journal and the editorial office promises a peer review process for the submitted manuscripts for the quality of scholarly publishing"?
+The three editors-in-chief of the Journal of Forensic Research are said to be

 ▸ Jianye Ge, Institute of Applied Genetics, University of North Texas Health Science Center, and